lakiw/pcfg_cracker/docs/source/next_function.rst

 7. **Pre-Terminal**: A PCFG value where there still remain transitions to take

-  - Going back to the previus example "Password" + D2 would be classified as a pre-terminal.
+  - Going back to the previous example "Password" + D2 would be classified as a pre-terminal.
 Likewise A8D2 would also be an earlier pre-terminal, with it represented as an 8 letter alpha word, followed by two digits.

-8. **S**: This is the STARTing pre-terminal.
+8. **S**: This is the Starting pre-terminal.
 All transitions in the PCFG start from S.

 9. **Parse Tree**: A record of all the transitions required to move from **S** to a given terminal.